godiard/help-activity/source/journal.rst

 Note to parents and teachers
 ----------------------------

 The Journal keeps a record of everything a child does within Sugar: which Activities they use and what content they create.
 It also keeps a record of group Activities, such as participation in a shared Write or Browse session.
 The Journal encourages reflection.
 You can refer to it to assess a child's progress, much in the spirit of "portfolio" assessment.
 In order to further support this reflection, Sugar offers a Portfolio Activity, an assessment tool that utilizes the journal content.
-You can reflect on you work: what I have done; how I have done it; and how successful these efforts have been.
+You can reflect on your work: what I have done; how I have done it; and how successful these efforts have been.
 Then you can create a multimedia presentation to share with your peers, teachers, and parents who can also reflect in return.

 You can also use it as a catalyst for discussion with your child or student.
 We encourage the use of the description field within the detail view of Journal entries as a place to annotate or comment up entries.